mindy-tran/FiveTwelveGame/doc/HOWTO.md

 approach is better, so we'll tentative choose to use the ```None``` value for unoccupied positions.

-We will need to place a couple of tiles on the initial board.
+We will need to place a couple tiles on the initial board.
 Should we do that as part of the constructor?
 Or should that be separate?
 How should we decide?
 We will definitely need a separate function for placing a tile in a random position before each turn.
 There is no compelling reason to repeat